-If you have read my articles on positive behavior support, you know that I am not a big fan of the word “no” when it comes to telling kids what they can’t have.
+If you have read my articles on positive behavior support, you know that I am not a big fan of simply using the word “no” when it comes to telling kids what they can’t have.
 Research and my own experiences show that telling kids what they can have instead, empathizing with their feelings, offering choices, and explaining the reason for things is much more effective that simply saying “No!
 Because I said so!”

 Related Article: How to Prevent and Handle Temper Tantrums